-Sets a maximum size for each journal file (see Section 4.2).
+Sets a maximum size for each journal file (see Section 4.2), expressed in bytes or, if followed by an optional unit suffix ('k', 'm', or 'g'), in kilobytes, megabytes, or gigabytes.
 When the journal file approaches the specified size, some of the oldest transactions in the journal will be automatically removed.
 The largest permitted value is 2 gigabytes.
+Very small values are rounded up to 4096 bytes.
+You can specify unlimited, which also means 2 gigabytes.
+If you set the limit to default or leave it unset, the journal is allowed to grow up to twice as large as the zone.
+(There is little benefit in storing larger journals.)

-The default is unlimited, which also means 2 gigabytes.
-This may also be set on a per-zone basis.
+This option may also be set on a per-zone basis.